 Thompson, Ashford: (Summit) Thompson was convicted and sentenced to death for the 2008 aggravated murder of 33-year-old Joshua Miktarian, a police officer for the City of Twinsburg.
 On April 8, 2022, Thompson filed in the trial court a second petition for postconviction relief alleging that he is seriously mentally ill, and thus, ineligible for the death penalty.
 (Thompson's initial postconviction relief petition remains pending.)
 On June 1, 2022, the State filed a response to the petition and a motion to have Thompson evaluated by a State's expert.
 On June 10, 2022, Thompson opposed the State's motion, and the State replied on June 17, 2022.
 On February 17, 2023, the trial court granted the State's motion for an expert to evaluate Thompson.
 On September 22, 2023, the State filed a motion for psychological testing regarding possible malingering.
 Thompson opposed the motion on October 6, 2023, and the State replied on October 13, 2023.
 The trial court granted the motion for additional testing regarding the possibility of malingering on October 25, 2023.
+(Note: On January 13, 2025, Thompson notified the trial court of his intent to withdraw his serious mental illness petition against the advice of counsel, and a motion for a competency evaluation.
+On January 16, 2025, the trial court granted the motion for competency evaluation.)

 Trimble, James: (Portage) Trimble was convicted and sentenced to death for the 2005 aggravated murders of Renee Bauer, his live-in girlfriend, and her 7-year-old son, Dakota Bauer, and 23-year-old college student Sarah Positano, while he held her hostage inside her Kent State University apartment.
 On April 1, 2022, Trimble filed in the trial court a successive petition for postconviction relief alleging that he is seriously mentally ill, and thus, ineligible for the death penalty; he filed a corrected petition on April 6, 2022.
-The State has requested and received multiple extensions of time to file a response to Trimble's SMI petition.
+The State has requested and received multiple extensions of time to file a response to Trimble's serious mental illness petition.
 Trimble's execution is currently set for March 12, 2026.
+On December 31, 2024, the State filed a motion to dismiss, or in the alternative, a motion for a State's expert evaluation.
+(Note: Trimble filed a reply on January 7, 2025.)